 My dear brothers and sisters in the Lord,

-January 22, 2016 marks the 43rd anniversary of the tragic Roe v.
+January 22, 2017 marks the 44th anniversary of the tragic Roe v.
 Wade Supreme Court decision which, with its companion case Doe v.
 Bolton, legalized abortion throughout all nine months of pregnancy in every state in the nation.
 The General Instruction of the Roman Missal (n.
-373), designates January 22 as a particular day of prayer and penance, called the “Day of Prayer for the Legal Protection of Unborn Children”.
+373), designates Monday, January 23 (since Jan.
+22 falls on a Sunday this year) as a particular day of prayer and penance, called the “Day of Prayer for the Legal Protection of Unborn Children”.
 All the faithful in dioceses throughout the United States of America are called to observe this day in a spirit of prayer for the full restoration of the legal guarantee of the right to life and of penance for the violations to the dignity of the human person committed through acts of abortion.

 With every prayerful best wish, I remain